 Credit cards you may qualify for with limited credit history include the BankAmericard for Students, the Bank of America Unlimited Cash Rewards Card for Students, the Discover Student Cash Back Card, the Petal 2 Visa Credit Card, the Tomo Credit Card and the Oportun Visa Credit Card.
 The last two require no credit history at all.

 International students who have existing credit histories in their home countries may consider applying for credit cards from American Express, provided they meet other eligibility criteria.
 This is because Amex can access credit reports of applicants from different countries.

 You may also consider applying for a secured credit card.
-Some of your top alternatives include the Discover it Secured Credit Card, the Capital One Secured Mastercard, the OpenSky Secured Visa Credit Card and the Citi Secured Mastercard.
+Some of your top alternatives include the Discover it Secured Credit Card, the Capital One Platinum Secured Card, the OpenSky Secured Visa Credit Card and the Citi Secured Mastercard.